 Our earnings reflect the combination of a stable business model and conservative management of risk.
-Our business model is structured to be able to absorb sharp changes in Mission Asset Activity because we can execute commensurate changes in liability and capital stock balances.
 Key factors that can cause significant periodic volatility in our profitability are changes in the level of interest rates, changes in spreads between benchmark interest rates and our short-term funding costs, recognition of net amortization due to accelerated prepayments of mortgage assets, and fair value adjustments related to the use of derivatives and the associated hedged items.
 The table below summarizes our results of operations.